bkleinen/bkleinen.github.io/hugo/content/contact/_index.md

 ### Sending me Snail Mail (Paper)

-If you need to get paper to me (e.g. Internship Reports or Contracts, Printed Independent Coursework) You can do that in the following ways:
+If you need to get paper to me,
+You can do that in the following ways:

 * Directly to my post box: The post boxes are opposite the Dekanat on the second floor next to WH-C 225.
 Number 69 is mine.